Looking to Prevent Pimples? Read This Article!

 The basic principle of pimple prevention is simple.
 If you never get whiteheads or blackheads, they never get a chance to develop into pimples.
 Here is what you need to do.

 - Eat right.
-Chocolate, especially dark chocolate, makes pimples multiply.
+Chocolate, especially dark chocolate6, makes pimples multiply.
 Avoid it.
 Don’t overindulge in these foods that contain iodine that can make the skin break out: Seaweed (usually not a problem!), shellfish, and ocean fish.
 It is also important not to eat too many tomatoes or too much sweet corn, since they contain trace plant chemicals that increase sebum production in the skin.

-- Wash gently.
+- Wash gently7.
 It’s more than just OK to have some oil on your skin.
 Oil is what keeps your skin lubricated so it doesn’t wrinkle when you talk, laugh, smile, or eat.
 You can’t scrub acne away, and you shouldn’t try to get all the oil out of your skin.
 Gentle washing with gentle cleansers (that don’t make big bubbles or leave your skin feeling tingly) is the key.
 Let the cleanser do the work.
 Just place cleanser on your skin and then rinse it off.
 No rubbing is necessary.

 - Don’t dry out your skin.
 This means that you should not apply any product that contains alcohol on your skin.
 Ironically, some “moisturizers” are mostly alcohol!
 Don’t use them.
-Anything that is dissolved in alcohol, such as aftershave or perfume, also tends to dry out the skin.
+Anything that is dissolved in alcohol, such as aftershave or perfume, also tends to dry out the skin8.

 - Protect your skin from the sun with mineral-based sunblocks.
 Sunscreens made with zinc oxide or titanium dioxide will help protect your skin from the sun without clogging your pores (although they may leave a noticeable white cast on your skin if you have dark brown or black skin.)
 The reason stopping sunburn stops acne breakouts is that any kind of inflammation closes pores.
 Blocked pores are where whiteheads and blackheads begin, and if you never get whiteheads or blackheads, you don’t get pimples.

 - Treat other skin infections promptly.
 If you get a tender, elevated bump on the skin where you have not previously had a whitehead or a blackhead, it technically is not a pimple.
-Most likely it is a staph infection of the skin.
+Most likely it is a staph infection of the skin9.
 Everybody’s skin has staph bacteria all the time.
 They are only a problem when they multiply out of control.
 This usually happens when the skin has been exposed to a harsh, foaming detergent soap that takes the so much oil off the skin that the skin cracks, and staph bacteria find moister, more nutrient-rich home.
 Benzoyl peroxide will not treat minor staph infections of the skin, but tea tree oil will.